-The Back to the Future series seeks to examine the impact of the digital age on key aspects of the Arts in the past, present, and future.
-Through four events, we will focus on museum and gallery curatorial practice, archives, the wider heritage industry, and the study of history.
+The Back to the Future series examined the impact of the digital age on key aspects of the Arts in the past, present, and future.
+Through four events, we focused on museum and gallery curatorial practice, archives, the wider heritage industry, and the study of history.

 Presented in partnership with Norwich Castle and Norfolk Museum Services.

 Expand the details below for more information on each event and to listen back, where available.